duckduckgo/Android/README.md

 ## Discuss

 Contact us at https://duckduckgo.com/feedback if you have feedback, questions or want to chat.
-You can also use the feedback form embedded within our Mobile App - to do so please navigate to Settings and select "Leave Feedback".
+You can also use the feedback form embedded within our Mobile App - to do so, please navigate to Settings and select "Leave Feedback".

 ## License
 DuckDuckGo android is distributed under the Apache 2.0 [license](LICENSE).